ShivamASNS-py/ASNS/README.md

 ```

 ---

+# New

+Anyone can chat with Nova since she runs on telegram but the user must get allowance from me.
+No API's required.

 *Built by a 15-year-old learning PCB design, embedded programming, API integration, AI, and product design — one debug session at a time.
 Submitted for the Hack Club Macondo grant.*